rjpbonnal/bioruby-gem/doc/biogem-hacking.md

 # Hacking biogem

 Biogem is a Ruby code generator for bioinformatics.
 It generates a plugin, in the form of a gem, which is published automatically on both github and rubygems.org.

-In this document we discuss the design of the biogem code generator, and ways to hack it.
-Warning, this document is about Ruby meta-programming.
-Not for the faint of heart.
+In this document we discuss ways to modify Biogem, so you can generate your own code, and avoid repetitious work.
+The design of the biogem code generator is based on templates, and there are accessible ways to hack it, or even add your own templates.

+This document is divided into two sections.
+In the first section we will create a directory, generate a file through a template, and add a test through a helper.
+In the second section we will modify some undesired behaviour in biogem through meta-programming.

+## Invoking the Biogem code generator

+In the file ./bin/biogem rake, jeweler and bundler support are loaded and Bio::Gem::Generator::Application invoked, which generates the new directory and files.
+After generating code biogem changes directory and runs some rake commands in the newly generated plugin.

+## Add an CLI option to Biogem

+In the first step we want to add a switch to the biogem command line.
+For our purpose we will add --with-ffi, a switch which will create a template for a foreign function interface.
+Switches are defined in [options.rb](https://github.com/helios/bioruby-gem/blob/master/lib/bio-gem/mod/jeweler/options.rb).
+We add a switch with

+          o.on('--with-ffi', 'generate a foreign function interface (FFI)') do self[:biogem_ffi] = true
+          end

+This switch will be available as *options[:biogem_ffi]* further on.

+## Create a directory

+In the method *create_files* in Biogem [jeweler.rb](https://github.com/helios/bioruby-gem/blob/master/lib/bio-gem/mod/jeweler.rb) directories and files get created.
+For example the plugin library file is generated with

+        # Fill lib/bio-plugin.rb with some default comments
+        output_template_in_target_generic 'lib', File.join(lib_dir, lib_filename)

+which also creates the directory.
+We explicitly add a directory to store C source files and headers with

+        create_ffi_structure if options[:biogem_ffi]

+and

+        def create_ffi_structure
+          # create ./ext/src and ./ext/include for the .c and .h files
+          mkdir_in_target(ext_dir)
+          mkdir_in_target(File.join(ext_dir,"src"))
+          # create ./lib/ffi for the Ruby ffi
+          mkdir_in_target(File.join(lib_dir,"ffi"))
+        end

+## Generate file from template

+Templates are stored in lib/bio-gem/templates.
+We create a template for our C extension named [ext.c](https://github.com/helios/bioruby-gem/tree/master/lib/bio-gem/templates/ffi/ext.c), e.g. the C function

+        int add_one(int number) {
+          return number + 1;
+        }

+which gets copied into the plugins ./ext/src directory with

+        output_template_in_target_generic File.join('ffi','ext.c'), File.join(src_dir, "ext.c" )

+Likewise, an include file ext.h gets copied, a Makefile, and the Ruby ffi file, which defines the bindings to ext.c.

+(to be continued)

+## Modify the file with a helper

+Generate tests by adding a helper

+(to be continued)

-## Introduction
+## Adapt the Rakefile

+The Rakefile needs to be adapted to compile the C file(s).

+(to be continued)

+# Hacking jeweler for Biogem

+The following section discusses surgical changes to biogem.

+''Warning, the rest of this document is about Ruby meta-programming.
+It is not for the faint of heart.''

 Biogem builds on [Jeweler](https://github.com/technicalpickles/jeweler).